Yokon290/customer-churn-risk-report/README.md

 # 📊 Customer Churn Risk Report

-This real-world project analyzes customer churn risk using Python, SQLite, CSV, and Matplotlib — just like you'd do in a data analyst role at a company like Lumen.
+This real-world project analyzes customer churn risk using Python, SQLite, CSV, and Matplotlib — just like you'd do in a data analyst role.

 ## 🧠 Tools Used
 - Python 3.11